-''' Defaults to 'versatileimagefield_cache'.
-If no cache exists with the name provided, the 'default' cache will be used instead. 'cache_name': 'versatileimagefield_cache', The save quality of modified JPEG images.
-More info here: http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html#jpeg Defaults to 70 'jpeg_resize_quality': 70, A path on disc to an image that will be used as a 'placeholder' for non-existant images.
-If 'global_placeholder_image' is unset, the excellent, free-to-use http://placehold.it service will be used instead. 'global_placeholder_image': '/path/to/an-image.png', The name of the top-level folder within storage classes to save all sized images.
-Defaults to 'sized' 'sized_directory_name': 'sized', The name of the directory to save all filtered images within.
-Defaults to 'filtered': 'filtered_directory_name': 'filtered', Whether or not to create new images on-the-fly.
-Set this to 'False' for speedy performance but don't forget to 'pre-warm' to ensure they're created and available at the appropriate URL. 'create_images_on_demand': True '''
+'''

+Defaults to 'versatileimagefield_cache'.
+If no cache exists with the name

+provided, the 'default' cache will be used instead.

+'cache_name': 'versatileimagefield_cache',

+The save quality of modified JPEG images.
+More info here:

+http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html#jpeg

+Defaults to 70

+'jpeg_resize_quality': 70,

+The name of the top-level folder within storage classes to save all

+sized images.
+Defaults to 'sized'

+'sized_directory_name': 'sized',

+The name of the directory to save all filtered images within.

+Defaults to 'filtered':

+'filtered_directory_name': 'filtered',

+The name of the directory to save placeholder images within.

+Defaults to 'placeholder'

+'placeholder_directory_name': 'placeholder',

+Whether or not to create new images on-the-fly.
+Set this to 'False' for

+speedy performance but don't forget to 'pre-warm' to ensure they're

+created and available at the appropriate URL.

+'create_images_on_demand': True

+}

+'''